Bacolod City Western Visayas, Philippines Travel Guide

 Offers quite simple hiking trails leading to its seven waterfalls, suitable for most fitness levels and families.

 An active stratovolcano, highest point in Visayas.
-It requires multi-day treks, experienced guides, and special permits; an advanced mountaineering experience.
+It requires multi-single-day hikes, experienced guides, and special permits; an advanced mountaineering experience.

 Mount Kanlaon is for experienced mountaineers only.
 Proper preparation and physical fitness are a must.

 Mount Kanlaon and cycling on main roads present significant risks.
-Prioritize safety, seek local advice, and ensure appropriate gear and permits for challenging activities.
+Prioritize safety, seek local advice, and ensure appropriate equipment and permits for challenging activities.

 Opportunities to connect with Bacolod's rich heritage.